-The ethics committees at Waterloo and the Tri-Hospital Research Ethics Board (THREB) have established an alternative review model for research involving investigators from Grand River, St. Mary's, or Cambridge Memorial hospitals and the University of Waterloo.
+The ethics boards at Waterloo and the Tri-Hospital Research Ethics Board (THREB) have established an alternative review model for research involving investigators from Grand River, St. Mary's, or Cambridge Memorial hospitals and the University of Waterloo.
 This builds on the agreement established in 2014 with Wilfrid Laurier University.

 What does this mean for researchers?

 - One integrated set of review comments